 - Programming with our Machon campers including Maccabia (color wars) and Manhigut (counselors in training)

 - Specially crafted programs by dedicated, fun madrichim (counselors)

-Ezra — an 8-week vocational training program for young adults ages 18-26 — captures the passion and excitement of Camp Ramah.
-During the summer, Ezra Program participants live at camp alongside 1400 staff and campers.
-They fill their days with job site experience, life skill classes, recreational activities and living Judaism.
+The Ezra program is a 4 or 8-week vocational training program for young adults that captures the passion and excitement of Camp Ramah.
+During the summer, Ezra Program participants live at camp alongside 1,400 staff and campers.
+They fill their days with job site experience, life skill classes, recreational activities, and living Judaism.

-The Ezra Program allows participants to take their existing skills and enhance them to live more independent and productive lives.
+The Ezra Program allows participants to take their existing skills and enhance them in an independent Jewish community.
 The independent living experience at Camp Ramah improves functioning through:

 - Cafe Ezra – participants devote one evening a week to running a cafe for the entire camp staff

 - Buddy Program – participants are designated a special staff buddy to enhance friendships and interpersonal skills